hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tinytroupe/factory.md

 - **`transactional` decorator:**  Testing the `transactional` decorator directly is difficult without a deeper understanding of the specific caching mechanism.
 Focus on the logic within the methods decorated with it.

 Remember to adapt the `@patch` and other test details to the exact structure of your actual code.
-This improved solution demonstrates a more robust, practical approach to testing the factory classes.
+This improved solution demonStartes a more robust, practical approach to testing the factory classes.
 Remember to replace the mock OpenAI response with appropriate test data.